-COPYRIGHT CHICAGOLATHE 2020
+COPYRIGHT CHICAGO LATHE 2020

-Dear owner, thank you for choosing the TURNADO LATHE.
-This owner's manual is being sent to you in .PDF form so you will be prepared for its setup upon arrival.
+Dear owner, thank you for choosing the BRIDGEMILL.
+This owner's manual is being sent to you in .PDF format prior to the delivery of your machine so that you can be prepared for it's setup upon arrival.
 As the owner, you may print out a hard copy of this manual or have a bound copy done at a local office supply house for your personal use.
 Copying or printing the manual for sale or distribution to others is prohibited.